 So whenever you feel any form of pain, instead of resisting it, embrace it.

 As the wonderful Zen monk Thich Nhat Hanh says – treat your fear, your anger, your grief….your pain, like a mother treats her child.
 Embrace it, hold it in the loving attention of your awareness.

-If you find it helpful, you can breathe through it.
+If you find it helpful, you can breathe through it and breathe into it.
 Use your breath to help hold you conscious attention on the pain and to help you in embracing it.
 Breathing is magical and the breath can serve both as an anchor for awareness as well as means to help dissolve the pain that you are experiencing.
-If you choose to have the breath as your aid, remember to breathe correctly – allow your breathing to be slow, quiet and abdominal (diaphragmatic), breathe through your nose and not your mouth.
+If you choose to have the breath as your aid, remember to breathe correctly – allow your breathing to be slow and gradual, breathe through your nose and not your mouth.
 A very helpful practice is to breathe into the pain, helping it dissolve.

-At this point you can also simply decide to let the pain go.
+Another means of releasing your pain is to simply decide and let it go.
 You may be surprised, but ultimately holding on to your pain is simply an internal decision that is there by habit.
 Once you become aware of the pain you can simply decide it no longer serves you and drop it, like dropping an unneeded heavy item from your hand.

 You can also ask yourself a simple question to help facilitate the release – “Could I allow myself to let this feeling go?”, you can follow it up with “Would I? and “When?” – these questions will help you identify your resistance to the act of letting go.
 By noticing your response to these questions (which may in the beginning or in some cases be negative “No”, “I can’t”, “Later”….) and choosing a positive affirmative answer (in order “Yes”, “Yes”, “Now”) you will be able to let whatever you are holding on to, go.